Summary of Recent Updates (September 7, 2022):

 - Patients who are asymptomatic but have had close contact with an individual who has confirmed or probable COVID-19 should be tested at least 5 days after last exposure; however, these patients should be tested immediately if they develop symptoms consistent with COVID-19.

-- Patients who are required to obtain screening tests based on local public health authorities, school districts or other local organizations should be tested as recommended.
-Vaccination status may affect decisions about the need for screening tests.
+- Patients who are required to obtain screening tests based on local public health authorities, school districts, or other local organizations should be tested as required.

 See AAP Newborn Guidance for additional information about testing newborn infants.